dmertl/stout-beer-notifier/README.md

 - Retrieve cached menu files for location on start and end day (or nearest available).
 - Calculate diff of menu files.
 - Display diff.
+-- Display two lists, added and removed
+-- Display beer name only, hover for tooltip with full details

 Notifications
 -------------